 Location: Millennium Walkway, North City, Dublin 1

 It’s hard to open twitter or facebook and not see something about Brother Hubbard.
 Can this place do no wrong?
 Well yes, the addition to the original cafe in the form of a prefab-school canteen-Ikea showroom next door isn’t much to sing about.
 However, the original cafe is excellent.
 The food is top-notch and the coffee is close to perfect.
-Another excellent option to the north side and a boost to the up and coming Capel street area.
+Another excellent option to the north side and a boost to the up-and-coming Capel street area.
 It may be the best cafe in Dublin.
-Brother Hubbard certainly has one of the best menus to accompany your coffee (or is it the other way around?)
+One of the best menus to accompany your coffee (or is it the other way around?)

 Location: 153 Capel St., Dublin 1